 Tuition fees - Line 320 of Schedule 11

-Schedule 11, Tuition, Education, and Textbook Amounts, has to be filed with the student's income tax return and not with the income tax return of any individual designated by the student to claim the transfer of tuition, education, and textbook amounts.
+Schedule 11, Tuition, Education, and Textbook Amounts, has to be filed with the student's income tax return and not with the income tax and benefit return of any individual designated by the student to claim the transfer of tuition, education, and textbook amounts.

 Fees for non-credit courses or courses that are below the post-secondary level are not deductible.
 This includes courses such as driver's education, academic upgrading, or English or French as a second language.
 The tuition receipt provided by the educational institution has to clearly identify the name and academic level of the course or program, otherwise your claim may be disallowed.